Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Methodology

 \subsubsection{Fusion of feature pyramid}

 Although the feature pyramid module is constructed from the learned features in each layer, the different sizes and shapes of buildings make it difficult to effectively portray the features in a single layer.
 Therefore, we use a large convolutional map as a baseline, to retain more building details in the convolutional map.
 By integrating the features of the pyramids at each level, the network can achieve a balanced implementation of these features at each layer.
-More specifically, we first expand the scales of the feature maps at each pyramid level via upsampling, to retain the feature maps structures as much as possible.
+More specifically, we first expand the scales of the feature maps at each pyramid level via upsampling (the gray operator shown in the middle-top of the Figure \ref{fig:network}), to retain the feature maps structures as much as possible.
 Then, we concatenate all layers, as shown in the right-hand side of Figure \ref{fig:network}.
 The final concatenated feature map is fed into a fully connected layer and activated by a \textit{softmax} layer before being classified as roof, non-occluded fa\c{c}ade, or background.
 A multi-class cross-entropy loss is used to train the network.